With so many low-code alternatives, what’s the best replacement for Lotus Notes Domino applications that have reached end of life?

 As opposed to Domino email migration, replacing Lotus Notes applications that have reached their end of life is often a tough nut to crack.
 Why is it so?
 With so many collaboration, workflow, and low-code alternatives, we shouldn’t argue that there is a lack of viable alternatives to Lotus Notes.
 Or, should we?

-Finally, how many former Lotus Domino developers have embraced and mastered these modern application platforms in their “life after Lotus Notes?”
+Finally, how many former Lotus Notes developers, who spent a part of their careers on Lotus Notes jobs, have embraced and mastered these modern application platforms in their “life after Notes and Domino?”

 Let’s explore alternatives to Lotus Notes.

 Before we get into the details, here are some general guidelines to bear in mind when searching for a Lotus Notes replacement, especially if you are still using Lotus Notes: